 Strong preoccupations or obsessions

 Extreme interest in and deep knowledge of an unusual subject matter can also be autism symptoms, according to Autism Speaks.
 They offer examples like an obsession with fans, vacuum cleaners, or toilets, and expertise in astronomy or Thomas the Tank Engine.
 Older children and adults with autism may develop a preoccupation with numbers, symbols, dates, or science topics.
 (Don’t miss these other things experts wish you knew about autism.)

 People on the autism spectrum often have trouble inferring or understanding abstract concepts and idioms.
 “When I taught second grade, I asked a child to toss me a paper clip,” recalls Khani.
 “Suddenly, there was a paper clip bouncing off my head when he threw it at me.”
 Similarly, if you tell a child to “take a seat,” he may ask where he should take it.
 (Learn how to tell the difference between autism and ADHD.)

 “It’s common for people on the spectrum to also be diagnosed with other disorders,” notes Khani.
 According to Autism Speaks, diagnoses that often accompany ASD include gastrointestinal disorders, seizure disorders, sleep dysfunction, sensory processing problems, and pica (the tendency to eat things that aren’t food).
-(Here are 18 myths about the autism spectrum most people still believe.)
+Next, don’t fall for these myths about autism most people still believe.

 - Centers for Disease Control and Prevention: "What is Autism Spectrum Disorder?"